lit/lit/packages/lit-element/README.md

 ## About this release

 This release candidate of lit-element 3.0 is intended to be feature complete and API stable.
-Please note the breaking changes from lit-element 2.0 in the [lit.dev upgrade guide](https://lit-dev-5ftespv5na-uc.a.run.app/docs/releases/upgrade/).
+Please note the minor breaking changes from lit-element 2.0 in the [lit.dev upgrade guide](https://lit-dev-5ftespv5na-uc.a.run.app/docs/releases/upgrade/).

 ## Documentation